Roxi1204r/Libelium_Exercises/README.md

 </b>

 <h3>1.
 WiFi ESSID communication</h3>
 In order to send data to a web server located on the Internet, a connection must be established using the WiFi PRO module.
-For this we have to provide in the code the network name and the password (for security, I replaced the credentials with '*').
+For this we have to provide in the code the network name and the password (for security, I replaced the credentials).
 The code for this configuration:
 ```
 #include <WaspWIFI_PRO.h>

 uint8_t socket = SOCKET0;

-char ESSID[] = "libelium_AP";
+char ESSID[] = "****";
-char PASSW[] = "password";
+char PASSW[] = "****";

 uint8_t error;
 uint8_t status;